FrimpongYawKankam/prisma-note/README.md

 ### 🎭 Development Mode

 The app includes a complete mock system for frontend development without requiring a backend server.
-Toggle between mock and real data by updating the configuration in `src/mockFunctionality/utils/constants.ts`.
+This allows you to experience all productivity features - notes, tasks, events, and calculator - with realistic data.
+Toggle between mock and real backend data by updating the configuration in `src/mockFunctionality/utils/constants.ts`.

-**Mock Credentials:**
+**Mock Credentials for Testing:**
 - Email: `testemail@example.com`
 - Password: `Test123=`

+**Why One App?**
+Stop the endless app switching!
+PrismaNote proves that productivity tools work better together.
+Whether you're jotting down ideas, planning your day, scheduling meetings, or doing quick calculations, everything stays in context within one beautifully designed interface.

 ## Get started